meraj-md/signup-form/README.md

 - **CSS**: For responsive styling and design.
 - **JavaScript**: For form validation and interactivity.

+## Preview
+You can view the live project here: [Live Preview](https://meraj-md.github.io/signup-form/)

 ## Installation
 1. Clone the repository: